 Furthermore, the SENDCo spends time with the SENDCo at our cluster high school, to discuss those children moving up and also discussing the opportunity for extra visits.

 However, time is also given for class teachers to discuss those children moving into their class who are already in the school, allowing support and provision to smoothly continue with them as they make their way through the school.

 Furthermore, any parents/carers who have concerns about their child’s transition, is always welcome to come and discuss this with the SENDCo by ringing 01603 426550.

 At Firside we are a community and we believe it is important to acknowledge that parents also need support.
-Therefore, once a half-term we offer the Parent Coffee Morning, which is open to all parents, whether your child has SEN or not, to discuss things happening in school and where you can be supported by other parents.
-The contact for this is Marie East 01603 404269.
+Therefore, we offer a Parent Drop In Morning, which is open to all parents, whether your child has SEN or not, to discuss things happening in school and where you can be supported by other parents.